How to unlock the potential of ‘Dark Social’

 The good news?
 Once you understand the problematic nature of Dark Social and commit yourself to come up with a Dark Social strategy, you’ll find that there are plenty of tools that you can use to streamline the process.
 More on this in a bit!

-Why is tackling Dark Social especially important in 2018?
+Why is tackling Dark Social especially important now?

 At the same time, brands and companies are placing more importance than ever on social attribution.
 If you’re spending big bucks on a social campaign, then you’ll need to prove that your campaign generates traffic and results — simple as that.
 Bearing this in mind, tracking your referral traffic accurately and separating your Dark Social traffic from the other traffic you earn, is a must.